Through The Fibro Fog

 Baked Fennel Risotto

-• overhead view of coconut turmeric quinoa risotto in a bowl next to a white cloth.
+• turmeric quinoa in a light grey bowl with a spoon next to a blue cloth.

 I'm always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes!
 And please do leave a star rating if you have tried the recipe!